openebs/zfs-localpv/docs/storageclasses.md

 node/pawan-node-1 labeled
 ```

-Add "openebs.io/zpool" to the ZFS-LocalPV CSI driver daemon sets env(ALLOWED_TOPOLOGIES).
+Add "openebs.io/zpool" to the LocalPV-ZFS CSI driver daemon sets env(ALLOWED_TOPOLOGIES).
 Now, we can create the StorageClass like this:

 ```yaml
 apiVersion: storage.k8s.io/v1